raider

 By Craig Weller / August 2, 2021 / 0 Comments

-Treading Water Being comfortable in the water is a generalized skill, but being able to tread water efficiently is very specific.
+Being comfortable in the water is a generalized skill, but treading water efficiently is a very specific essential skill in SOF selection.
 There’s a right way and a wrong way.
 Treading with fins is straightforward and doesn’t require much discussion.
-It’s more about physical endurance than technique, as long as you have the basics of finning […]
+It’s more about physical endurance than technique, as long as you have the basics of […]

 Read More